 If you're coming from a previous version of the library, have a look at the migration guide.

 The Curtains class is responsible for the canvas and WebGL context and therefore creates a WebGL scene.
 It also creates a requestAnimationFrame loop and will draw every Plane elements that you've created.

-The Plane class extends the BasePlane class.
+It extends the DOMMesh class.

-The ShaderPass class also extends the BasePlane class.
+The ShaderPass class extends the DOMMesh class.